gabyrega/wuss-2022-how-git-notes-gaby/README.md

 ##### Managing Code Repositories:

-- Repo (created using the GitHub web interface, or using the Git CLI with `git init`):
+- Repo (created using the GitHub web interface, or using the Git CLI with `git init`): repo = code repository

-- Fork (typically created using the GitHub web interface only):
+- Fork (typically created using the GitHub web interface only): independent copy of repo

 - Local Clone (typically created using the Git CLI with `git clone` only):